-They filmed the show while fishing with David in Kyuquot last summer.
+They filmed the show while fishing with David in Kyuquot.
 Kitty is behind the camera in this episode while Rod and David host the show.
 Kitty got in on the action post filming, shown in the photo below.
 The trip was a huge success.

 Kyuquot Available Dates

 How to Jig For Lunker LingsLing Cod are at the top of the food chain in the waters around Vancouver Island.
 They eat anything smaller than themselves and it can vary from smaller family members to Salmon and everything in between.